bit-fu/ComposedParsing/README.md

 A simple parser definition utility in Swift using composable functions for rules.

+Note: It was working as intended (somewhat) with Xcode6-Beta2.
+Then, I've made adjustments for the revised syntax for Beta3, and now (Beta4), it only works with a Debug build.
+If you switch to Release build, you'll get an entertaining error at runtime.
+I'm still holding out hope that it will eventually work again, when Swift kaputtness has been repaired.

 This is how a simple grammar for standard arithmetics might look like:

 ```swift